mcpherson-and-mayer/Promachos/README.md

 ```

-Now we can finally run Promachos!
+Now run the python file!
 From the `tensorflow/models/research/object_detection` folder location(The same one `Promachos.py` is currently located):

 Run: